Multi-floor generalization of TASEP: Introduction

 \subsection{Overview of results and paper structure}

 Our results in Section~\ref{sec-model-one-side} address the LIM of the one-sided system.
-This LIM is easily seen (from monotonicity) to be the limit of the stationary distribution of the finite system system with $N$ sites and $\beta=1$.
-(In particular, the limit of the steady-state flux of the finite system, as $N\to\infty$, is equal to the flux of the one-side system under LIM.)
-This is a reason for considering the one-side system, in addition to it being of independent interest.
+This LIM is easily seen, from basic monotonicity, to be the limit, as $N\to\infty$, of the stationary distribution of the finite system with $N$ sites and $\beta=1$; the proof is same as that of \cite[proposition 5(iii)]{St2011-tandem-queues}.
+(In particular, the limit of the steady-state flux of the finite system, as $N\to\infty$, is equal to the flux of the one-sided system under LIM.)
+This is a reason for considering the one-sided system, in addition to it being of independent interest.
 Main results of Section~\ref{sec-model-one-side} (Theorem~\ref{th-main-res} and Lemma~\ref{lem-phi-props}), in particular, prove that the flux under the LIM in one-sided system, as a function of $\alpha$, has an interesting non-trivial phase transition.
 For any $c\ge 1$, as $\alpha$ is increasing, the flux increases continuously and attains the maximum possible value $1/4$ at some threshold $\alpha_c^*$.
 It is well known that for the classical single-floor TASEP $\alpha_1^*=1/2$.
 We show that for any $c>1$ the threshold $\alpha_c^*< 1/2$, the sequence of $\alpha_c^*$ is strictly decreasing, and $\alpha_c^* \downarrow 1/4$ as $c \uparrow \infty$.
 For a given $c>1$: as $\alpha$ increases from $\alpha_c^*$ to $\alpha_{c-1}^*$ the flux stays at $1/4$ and the LIM, while stochastically increasing, remains such that w.p.1 the ``right tail'' of the system state is ``on the first floor'' -- namely $Q_n \le 1$ for all large $n$; when $\alpha \ge \alpha_{c-1}^*$, the LIM is the same as for $c-1$, but it is ``shifted up by 1.''

 In Subsection~\ref{sec-coupling-contr} we introduce several coupling constructions for our multi-floor model.
 Although they are very natural, some of them (and especially their use in the proof of Theorem~\ref{th-main-res}) involve useful conventions and subtleties, which appear to be new and may be of independent interest.